 What is capacity?

-Capacity is the ability to make a decision or take an action that impacts on a person's life.
-It indicates that a person is able to make a decision about their own care and treatment.
+Mental capacity is the ability to make a decision or take an action that impacts on a person's life.
+It means that a person is able to make a decision about their own care and treatment.

-It provides a framework for caring for or treating people 16-years old or over in England and Wales who lack the ability to make decisions for themselves.
+It provides a framework for caring for how to make decisions for those aged 16 or over in England and Wales who lack the ability to make decisions for themselves.

-- The MCA requires you to assess a patient's capacity before treatment.
+- If mental capacity is in doubt, you should assess a patient's capacity before treatment.

 - Capacity is time and decision specific.
 This means you should assess a patient's ability to make a specific decision at the time the decision needs to be made.